Invisalign Dentist in Kendall, FL

-While the cost can vary, patients may spend between $3,500 and $8,000 for the treatment.
-While this may be higher than traditional metal braces, there are a number of benefits with this option, including faster results and fewer scheduled visits.
-Dr. Gaertner’s staff can provide an estimate after the consultation.
+While the cost can vary, patients may spend $3,500 to $8,000 for the treatment.
+While this may be higher than the traditional metal braces, there are several benefits with this option, including faster results and fewer scheduled visits.
+Dr. Gaertner’s staff can provide an estimate after the consultation and the different payment options available.
 Many patients feel that the cost of Invisalign is very worthwhile, considering the convenience and other benefits they gain with this treatment.

-Dental insurance plans that cover orthodontia generally will pay for at least a portion of Invisalign.
+Dental insurance plans that cover orthodontia generally will pay for at least a portion of the treatment.
 Each plan varies, and patients should consult with their providers before moving forward with the treatment.
-Dr. Gaertner’s office will submit an estimate to each patient’s dental insurance company to determine the patient’s out-of-pocket cost.
+Dr. Gaertner’s Kendall office will submit an estimate to each patient’s dental insurance company to determine the patient’s out-of-pocket cost.

 The process is computerized, leaving less room for human error.
 Dr. Gaertner will submit all the necessary materials for the trays to be created, a process that occurs in a dental laboratory with the help of a team of experts.
 Patients will receive all their clear aligners at once, and they will be marked accordingly for when they should be worn.
-A new tray is worn every two weeks.
+A new tray has to be worn every two weeks.
 Dr. Gaertner will affix bumps to the teeth, which serve as resistance points for the aligners.
-At some point, Dr. Gaertner will address the patient’s bite to ensure this, too is properly corrected.
+At some point, Dr. Gaertner will address the patient’s bite to ensure this is properly corrected.
 After approximately 12 months, the teeth will typically be in proper alignment.

 The treatment system provides patients with an invisible alignment that is much more discreet than traditional orthodontia.
 Invisalign trays are worn for about half the amount of time needed for metal braces, the trays are removable, and generally, patients experience fewer mouth sores.